What is AskMID?

 Another reason why you should consider getting a SORN to avoid significant fines is that it is completely free - all you need to do is complete the online form.

 You could even get some cash back if you have outstanding tax paid, so be sure to check this when you apply for yours.

 My car is insured but not showing on AskMID insurance check

 There are some circumstances under which your car could be insured, but not listed on the MID.
-For example, if your car insurance is brand new and simply hasn’t been processed on the MID yet, or something as simple as an issue with new registration plates.
+For example, if your car insurance is brand new and simply hasn’t been processed on the MID yet, or if there's an issue with any new registration plates.

-Despite not showing a great level of detail, using AskMID to check your car insurance for free is the most efficient way of finding out whether your vehicle is covered or not.
+Despite not showing a great level of detail, using AskMID to check the status of your car insurance for free is the most efficient way of checking whether your vehicle is covered or not.